pydatakrk/nlp/README.md

 6. Run and test the model

-# 7th meetup -- 31 August 2021 2030 CEST
+# 07 Sep 2021 20:00 CEST

-New Notebook!
-With NLPModuleCNN

-# 8th meetup -- ???

-TODO:
-Debug NLPModuleCNN dimenssions and start training
+Debugging the CNN model and writing `s2` function to test the new model.